How to use Stance Caddy

 Step 1 – Customize

-- Make note of the number, that is where you will set the Stance Caddy every time you use it for every club in your bag.
+- Make note of the number in the window below the black shoulder marker (M4), that is where you will set the Stance Caddy every time you use it for every club in your bag.

-Step 2 – Align
+Step 3 – Align

 - Use a club or alignment stick to aim down your target line.

 - Place Stance Caddy so the numbered measurement bar is parallel to the club/alignment stick and far enough away so your feet will be 1 inch from it when you address the ball.